Migraine vs Headache

 • Healthy habits – limited caffeine, alcohol, and triggers

-• Stress relief – meditation, yoga, counseling, journaling
+• Stress relief – meditation, yoga, counselling, journaling

 • Posture fixes – proper ergonomics, stretch breaks

-Seeking medical attention for chronic headaches helps identify potential underlying illness requiring treatment.
+Seeking medical attention for chronic headaches helps identify potential underlying illnesses requiring treatment.
 Prescription medications may also help resolve pain not responding to lifestyle measures.

 The Bottom Line: Migraine vs Headache